Preventing Employee Theft Is Your Business

 Whether you know it or not, payroll fraud occurs in nearly a third of all businesses.
 Small businesses are at the greatest risk, as instances of payroll fraud are double those occurring in larger businesses, and the period over which the fraud lasts is an average of three years.
 While it might not actually be preventable, you still have the means to catch any employees attempting to commit payroll fraud.
 Installing a video surveillance system to monitor your employees clocking in or out keeps a visual record of their true time on the clock, which gives you proof if you begin to suspect that someone is being dishonest about their hours.

-Arming your business with a security system using high tech cameras may not be an expense you thought would be necessary, but doing so will help prevent employee theft and save you immensely in the long run.
-At Ivanco, Inc., we design commercial security systems to meet the individual needs of our clients, and we encourage business owners to consider the value of increasing their security to safeguard the future of their company.
+Arming your business with a life safety system using high tech cameras may not be an expense you thought would be necessary, but doing so will help prevent employee theft and save you immensely in the long run.
+At Ivanco, Inc., we design commercial life safety systems to meet the individual needs of our clients, and we encourage business owners to consider the value of increasing the safety measures they take to safeguard the future of their company.

-Call the team of security systems experts at Ivanco, Inc. to learn more about how our customized security solutions can benefit your company today!
+Call the team of life safety systems experts at Ivanco, Inc. to learn more about how our customized life safety solutions can benefit your company today!